Mental Health Facilities Northampton County, PA

 Resources For Human Development Inc (rhd) Hope House

-Resources For Human Development Inc rhd Hope House is one of mental health facilities in Northampton County, Pennsylvania, located at 3606 Hecktown Road, 18020 zip code.
+Resources For Human Development Inc rhd Hope House is a mental health center in Northampton County, Pennsylvania, located at 3606 Hecktown Road, 18020 zip code.
 Resources For Human Development Inc rhd Hope House provides residential treatment.
-Resources For Human Development Inc rhd Hope House provides group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Resources For Human Development Inc rhd Hope House offers psychotropic medication, couples/family therapy and group therapy to adults, seniors 65 or older and young adults.
 Resources For Human Development Inc rhd Hope House also supports people with trauma.
-Additional services provided at Resources For Human Development Inc rhd Hope House include family psychoeducation, suicide prevention services and case management.
+More services available at Resources For Human Development Inc rhd Hope House include mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Learn More